Meetings with God

 Giving your Life Godly Guardrails!

-Psalm 119 is famous for its uniqueness.
-It is the longest “chapter” in the Bible and longest collection of praise and teaching in the Psalm Book.
+Psalms 119 is famous for its uniqueness.
+It is the longest “chapter” in the Bible and longest collection of praise and teaching in the Psalms Book.
 It is also an acrostic, with 22 sections arranged alphabetically, with each line of each section starting with that particular letter in the Hebrew alphabet.
-But what this Psalm is really known for is being the highest exaltation of the divine word of God in Scripture.
-As we study Psalm 119, let’s us our time as challenge to reconnect to God’s sacred word!
+But what this Psalms is really known for is being the highest exaltation of the divine word of God in Scripture.
+As we study Psalms 119, let’s us our time as challenge to reconnect to God’s sacred word!

 The Steadfast Love of the Lord

-The tiny Psalm 117 followed by Psalm 118 complete the Hallel, which we have been studying since the holidays.
-These words culminate the high praise of Psalm used by Jews to commemorate their holiest times of worship… and the words Jesus sang in the upper room.
+The tiny Psalms 117 followed by Psalms 118 complete the Hallel, which we have been studying since the holidays.
+These words culminate the high praise of Psalms used by Jews to commemorate their holiest times of worship… and the words Jesus sang in the upper room.
 In particular today, we see value of the steadfast love of God!
 Is it possible to be loved in a way that is unconditional, and unending?
 Yes.

 Our God: The One and Only